Everything you always wanted to know about stone fruit (but were afraid to ask)

 Mango Nectarines have a wonderfully unique texture and taste.
 When ripe it is rich and soft like a mango that melts on your tongue and lingers with a demure honey-perfumed flavor.
 They are best when they begin to soften to the touch.
 The Mango Nectarine is believed to be a cross of two old-variety pale nectarines.
 Early California nectarines were green-skinned and white-fleshed.
 They were small but produced sweet–tasting varieties like the John Rivers, Gower, and Quetta.
 The look of the modern red-skinned nectarine came about in 1942 when Fred W. Anderson of Le Grand, Calif., introduced the Le Grand Nectarine.
 Since then, nectarines have been grown for deeper red color and larger sizes.

 The white apricot is a hybridized cross between a Moroccan and an Iranian apricot.
 It has a very pale-yellow skin color with a slightly-speckled and nearly peach-like blush at the top.
 The fruit inside is so juicy and refreshing that it tastes like some impossible combination of warm-apricot sorbet.
 When ready to eat, it has the juiciness and smooth texture of a perfectly-ripened peach but with a unique and indelible lightness.

 Apriums are 2/3 apricot and 1/3 plum.
-You should eat them when soft to the touch but don't let them get too soft or mushy as they will quickly move past their prime.
-Apriums look like apricots but also have a sweet/tart tart bite to them like early plums.
+You should eat them when soft to the touch but don’t let them get too soft or mushy as they will quickly move past their prime.
+Apriums look like apricots but also have a sweet and tart bite to them like early plums.

 The red plum variety has a unique appearance with sweet, juicy red flesh.
 The contrast of tastes between the skin and the flesh make them a refreshing choice.
 Some people prefer them firm.